Contact & Connect

 What would you like?
 If there is anything you’d like to know, have your own blog post you’d like featured on here (relevant to Japanese language and/or culture), or courses you want added to Memrise please message me on the Facebook page.

-Please join the Facebook and/or Google+ page as I update them when posts will be late, when new posts and updates to Memrise have been made, and I try to get feedback and suggestions off people too!
+Please join the Facebook Page as I update them when posts will be late, when new posts and updates to Memrise have been made, and I try to get feedback and suggestions off people too!
 So please do like it and interact, ask questions, give your own tips, myself and others would love to hear from you.

 Do not: please do not post links to your personal blog/website in the comments section.
 It’s really rude, especially when it’s not even relevant to the article.
 It will be treated as spam and deleted.
 HOWEVER, If you would like to do a link exchange feel free to contact me directly.